JRowe47/veilid-inline-chat/README.md

 Once a strategy works, it’s reused (shown as **Schema mode**).
 The derived key is displayed so you can verify both sides compute the same key for the same `(namespace, kind, name)` triplet.

-> To extend this into actual chat messages, wire your build’s `setDhtValue` and `watchDhtValues` around the derived key.
+> The demo uses `setDhtValue` and `watchDhtValues` around the derived key for basic DHT chat.

 ---